Repair An Old Floor Jack

 All parts were cleaned with brake parts cleaner and blown dry with compressed air before reassembling.

-The first time I reassembled the pump and filled with fluid, it began leaking.
+The first time I reassembled the pump and filled with jack oil, it began leaking.
 So I took it back apart, saw where the leak was coming from (the 3" o-ring on the bottom), then carefully reassembled.

 Getting the hydraulic pump back into the frame required a little strategy and a little muscle.